axelhahn/axelOM/docs/40_Installation.md

 Copy the content below public_html folder into a new directory of a webroot.

+OR

+If you have docker you can start the docker compose file.

 ### Create config

-Create the file *public_html/admin/config/settings.php* by copying settings.php.dist.
+Create the file `public_html/admin/config/settings.php` by copying `settings.php.dist`.

 ### Create application(s)